The Pools at Disney’s Polynesian Village Resort

 Overall, it’s a pretty pool.
 Remember, the earlier, the better!

 Children can play in the sand or might enjoy a game of volleyball.
 Several speakers provide Hawaiian tunes in the background.
-At night, this is where guests enjoy views of the fireworks.
+At night, guests can enjoy views of the fireworks.

-For more information about this Walt Disney World Resort, you might enjoy our resort guide:
+For more information about this Walt Disney World Resort, you might enjoy our resort guide to Disney’s Polynesian Village Resort, or one of the following:

 What are your thoughts on the pools at Disney’s Polynesian Resort?
 Have you stayed here before?
 Do you prefer the Lava Pool or the Oasis Pool?
 Do you think they are overcrowded?